wesmc7777/Azure-IoT-C-SDK-Reference/iothub-device-client-h.md

 ## Detailed Description

-IoTHubClient is a module that extends the IoTHubCLient_LL module with 2 features:
+IoTHubDeviceClient extends the IoTHubDeviceClient_LL with 2 features:

-* scheduling the work for the IoTHubCLient from a thread, so that the user does not need to create their own thread
+* scheduling the work for the IoTHubDeviceClient from a thread, so that the user does not need to create their own thread

 * thread-safe APIs